Underwater locator beacon: Application

 An underwater locator beacon is fitted to aviation flight recorders such as the cockpit voice recorder (CVR) and flight data recorder (FDR).
 ULBs are also sometimes required to be attached directly to an aircraft fuselage.
 These ULBs are triggered by water immersion; most emit an ultrasonic 10 ms pulse once per second at 37.5 kHz ± 1 kHz.

 Research by the French Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA) has shown that it has had a 90% survival rate spanning 27 air accidents over the sea.
 The ULBs fitted in Air France Flight 447, which crashed on 1 June 2009, were certified to transmit at 37.5 kHz for a minimum of 30 days at a temperature of 4 °C. After investigating the crash, the BEA recommended that FDR ULBs' transmission period be increased to 90 days and for "airplanes performing public transport flights over maritime areas to be equipped with an additional ULB capable of transmitting on a frequency (for example between 8.5 kHz and 9.5 kHz) and for a duration adapted to the pre-localisation of wreckage" (i.e. with increased range).

 On ships built on or after 1 July 2014, underwater locating devices must ensure a regulatory transmission time of at least 90 days.

+The European Union Aviation Safety Agency requires since 1 January 2019 for most large aeroplanes operated over routes that go farther than 180 NM from a shore to be equipped with an additional ULB emitting at 8.8 KHz.
+It also requires since 1 January 2020 that the transmission time be increased to 90 days.